Dad helped son after escape from South Carolina prison; 2 murder suspects still on the loose, officials say

 A father is now behind bars with his son after he helped the 27-year-old, who escaped from a South Carolina prison Saturday, police said.

-The hunt continued for two other murder suspects still on the loose.
+The hunt is ongoing for two other murder suspects still on the loose.

 Christopher Boltin, 27, was captured Sunday, nearly a day after he and two other inmates — Tyshon Demontrea Johnson, 27, and Curtis Ray Green, 20 — escaped from Orangeburg County Detention Center.
 The sheriff’s office announced Tuesday Boltin’s father, 51-year-old Hoyte Boltin, faces a charge of aiding an escapee.
 The elder Boltin is accused of providing “some type of assistance to his son” after he escaped prison.